capb0y/capb0y/README.md

 I love going out of my comfort zone and doing things I have never done before!
 At Colby, I have already signed up for co-president elections, choir lessons (half of my class has an age of 50+), volunteering to help immigrant kids, and joining this class.
 (I am glad I did)

-I love being an activist.
-I have always tried to voice my opinions on things I found wrong and right, physically, on social media fun fact : I have gained more than 1.5 million views on reels).
-I identify with the lgbtq community, and it is something I came to terms with recently.

 For reasons relating to legality and my safety, I will not be discussing my political standpoints p: ,but I’d say I am very open to different schools of thought.

 I love my sisters.
 Coming from a low income family in India, My sisters(30, and 28) broke gender barriers to gain education and get amazing jobs.
 It is because of them that I am here at Colby.
 They’ve guided me throughout, supported my dreams financially, and inculcated feminist values onto me.
 I lost one of my sisters 3 months ago, but I like to believe that she’s here, proud that I made it.
 I love you and I miss you, sajal di.